SaraKhild/SaraKhild/README.md

 </P>

 ### 📫 How to Reach me:
-You can find me on the following linkedIn platforms or send me an email:
+You can find me on the following linkedIn platform or send me an email:
 * 👔 [LinkedIn](https://www.linkedin.com/in/sara-alhosin)
 * ✉️ [sarakalhussain@hotmail.com](mailto:sarakalhussain@hotmail.com)